egparedes/Tagger/Readme.md

 * 64 bit only

 ### Introductions
-* need taglib headers  e.g with homebrew
+* need taglib and htmlcxx headers e.g with homebrew `brew install taglib htmlcxx`
-  `brew install taglib`

 Build the release version of Tagger.